 The final exam is an oral defense of the dissertation.
 The student's Advisory Committee Chair requests permission at least two weeks in advance of the time scheduled for the oral defense.
-The request is made to the Office of Graduate Studies through the Associate Head for Graduate Programs with The official "Request and Announcement of the Final Examination" form.
+The request is made in the Academic Requirements Completion System (ARCS).